kprussing/website/blog/2016-06-05-glx-and-xquartz.md

 second one actually reported the correct video card.
 Take a look [at this answer](https://askubuntu.com/a/294773/708045) for the enlightening details that brought me to this conclusion.

+## Edit 2020-03-29

+Empirical evidence seems to suggest that you _must_ have control of the X session to do indirect rendering.
+This means you must be sitting at the workstation or have the screen locked under your name.
+We keep running into this issue at work, and we haven't found a solution as of this time.